 In addition, students should meet the following minimum GCSE requirement:

 - Grade 5 in GCSE Art (or any other visual arts GCSE)

 How many hours of Art lessons will I have each week?

-You’ll have two single lessons and one double lesson each week.
-The total teaching time is 4 hours and 25 minutes.
+You’ll have two double lessons each week.
+The total teaching time is 4 hours.

 How much independent work is expected?